-We award cash bonuses to our executive officers based on the performance of the executive officer and the achievement by the company of corporate performance objectives established by our Board of Directors at the beginning of each fiscal year and modified to the extent necessary during a fiscal year.
-In 2006, these corporate objectives included sales and revenue targets, clinical development goals as well as specific financing and business development objectives.
+We award cash bonuses to our executive officers based on the performance of the executive officer and the achievement by the Company of corporate performance objectives established by our Board of Directors at the beginning of each fiscal year and modified to the extent necessary during a fiscal year.
+In 2007, these corporate objectives included sales and revenue targets, clinical development goals as well as specific business development objectives.
 Our Board of Directors determines the portion of the total cash bonus that relate to each corporate objective, and our Compensation Committee evaluates the extent to which the objectives were achieved at the end of each fiscal year.
-In 2007, the Chief Executive Officer is eligible to receive a maximum cash bonus of up to 45% of his base salary and our Chief Financial Officer is eligible to receive a maximum cash bonus of up to 35% of his base salary.
-Vice Presidents are eligible to receive bonuses of up to 30% of their base salaries depending on individual and company performance.

-In 2006, our Compensation Committee determined that the maximum cash bonus levels for our Chief Executive and Chief Financial Officer to be 45% and 30% of base compensation, respectively.
-Based on the achievement of the total corporate objectives and performance for the year, the Compensation Committee awarded cash bonuses to our Chief Executive Officer and Chief Financial Officer equal to 31% and 19% of their base salary compensation, respectively.
+In 2007, the Chief Executive Officer was eligible to receive a maximum cash bonus of up to 45% of his base salary and our Chief Financial Officer was eligible to receive a maximum cash bonus of up to 35% of his base salary.
+Vice Presidents were eligible to receive bonuses of up to 30% - 35% of their base salaries depending on individual and Company performance.
+Based on the achievement of the total corporate objectives and performance for the year, the Compensation Committee awarded cash bonuses to our Chief Executive Officer and Chief Financial Officer equal to 45% and 35% of their base salary compensation, respectively.